 The Marland Mansion tour takes you on a journey through 55 exquisitely-appointed rooms telling the story of one family's rise to awesome power and riches and their decline.
 Near the Marland Mansion is the Pioneer Woman Museum narrating the history and contribution of the women who braved the wild frontier in Oklahoma.

 The arts abound in Ponca City with bronze statues of Standing Bear, the Pioneer Woman, E.W.
-Marland and Lew Wentz at the Ponca City Arts Center and Arts Place.
+Marland and Lew Wentz located throughout town.
 The Poncan Theatre was once an ornate Vaudeville house and movie palace and has now been restored to her former glory.
 Inside is a true treasure - the world's largest collection of hand-painted movie lobby art.
 And, American Indian art is on display at the Standing Bear Museum.